 You should also limit your employees’ access to the data and information that is relevant to their job.
 It is best to avoid having any single employee with complete access to the entire network.
 In addition, systems should be configured so that employees cannot install software without permission.
 Employees should also have clear directions on how to handle vital information and data.

-In addition to the recommendations given above, here are more important Network Security Do’s and Don’ts for
+In addition to the recommendations given above, here are more important Network Security Do’s and Don’ts for employees:

 This training should be provided to all incoming employees, in addition you should include and maintain a policy for immediately disabling or removing users who leave the network.